mvc-labs/mvc-cli/README.md

 ### Prerequisite

-You should install Node at your system first.
-Open your terminal run command `node -v`, if it console log **v18.14**, (18.14 is your node version, it will change depends on what version you have installed), this means you have node installed.
+You need to install Node on your computer first.
+Open your terminal and run the command `node -v`.
+If the console prints 'v18.14' or a similar version number, it indicates that Node.js has been successfully installed on your computer.
+The exact version may vary depending on the specific Node version you have installed.

-If nothing shows, that means you haven't installed Node.
+If nothing shows, it means you haven't installed Node.
-For that, we recommand you use [nvm](https://github.com/nvm-sh/nvm) to finish this set up.
+We recommand using [nvm](https://github.com/nvm-sh/nvm) to finish this setup.

 ## Install

-With node environment successfully set, you can install our cli tool as follows:
+With **Node** environment successfully set, you can install our cli tool as follows:

 ```
 npm install -g @mvc-org/mvc-cli